Choroid Plexus Papilloma: Symptoms and Treatment

 Surgical Resection

-The primary treatment for choroid plexus papilloma is surgical resection.
+The primary treatment for choroid plexus papilloma is choroid plexus papilloma surgery.
 Complete removal of the tumor often results in resolution of symptoms and hydrocephalus, given the tumor's benign nature.
-Surgical approach varies based on tumor location, with considerations for minimizing neurological damage while achieving total resection.
+The surgical approach varies based on tumor location, with considerations for minimizing neurological damage while achieving total resection.

 Adjuvant Therapies